osrmt/osrmt/README.md

  8.4) when you are prompted to initialize empty database press Enter key 8.5) Press Enter when you are prompted to choose next option
  9) you are ready to work with desktop OSRMT application
- 10) run run.bat\/run.sh depending on target OS
+ 10) run run.bat\/run.sh depending on target OS (Note: for Linux/MacOS users run in termial 'chmod +x run.sh' in order to give permission to execute it)

 #### Web
 Follow next steps only in case you want to use external DBMS (Oracle, MySQL, MS SQL, PostgreSQL), in the other case go to step 10)